 The 2013 challenges for Turkey can be summarized in these few sentences:

 - The New Turkey must improve its system of education so that its graduates have skills that are relevant to today’s economy.

 - The country should find a solution to the Kurdish problem.
 However, recent developments continue to be positive to the country especially the news that Kurdish rebels plan to withdraw their guerilla fighters from the country.

 - Unemployment should be addressed and solved.

-The Turkish government has also begun to offer incentives for foreign ownership of land in Turkey.
+The Turkish government has also begun to offer incentives for foreign ownership of land in Turkish Embassy in South Africa.
 Anyone who buys land or even an apartment in Turkey will automatically be given a one year visa.
 The assumption is that the new owner would want to enjoy his new property with the least amount of hassle with travel documents.
 With Turkey being a key tourist destination, this is an obvious next step for those who have come to love the country and its people.

 Finally with Israel and Turkey talking again after the political fiasco a few years ago with the 9 Turkish citizens who died because of a naval raid, the future looks even brighter.
 Israel and Turkey has similar issues regarding peace and order in the region and the need for gas and fuel.
 There are ongoing negotiations for Israel to pay compensation for the lives lost which will hopefully result in a less stressful situation for both countries.